puja-urmi/Job-Market-Analysis-PySpark/README.md

-# Exploratory Analysis of Job Market Trends and Salary Prediction using PySpark
+# Job Insights: Exploratory Data Analysis and Salary Prediction using PySpark

 This project leverages PySpark to analyze job market data for uncovering insights and patterns.

-## Project Overview
 A big dataset comprising over 1.6 million global records with 23 features spanning 25 months from September 2021 to September 2023 was collected from Kaggle.
-You can get the data here: https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset
+Available here: https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset

 ## 1. Data Engineering to Preprocess Data for EDA of Job Market using PySpark